 A dental implant is often more durable than other restorations because it rebuilds the tooth from the root up.
 Alternatives such as bridges rely on reshaping and connecting to adjacent teeth.
 This can diminish the strength of the teeth and lead to future dental treatments.
 As a result, dental implants may be more cost effective over the long term.

 The treatment also helps to conserve bone, which may otherwise erode and create a gap between the gums and the new tooth.
 As a result, dental implants promote a more natural and aesthetically appealing appearance.
-Many of the patients treated by AOS at our Peoria, and Galesburg locations say that family and friends couldn’t tell the difference between the restoration and their natural teeth.
+Many of the patients treated by Dr. Busch, Dr. Otte, and Dr. Schroeder say that family and friends couldn’t tell the difference between the restoration and their natural teeth.

 Ideal Candidates for Dental Implants

 You may be a good candidate for dental implants if:

 You are missing a tooth or several teeth.

 Your dentures are not working well or fitting comfortably.